NatashaRichter/cooking-recipes/recipes/MiniTacos.md

 #### Idea
 Make the 6" shells, then make layered taco bowls.
 Refried Beans > Rice > Guacamole > Lettuce > Cheese > Cherry Tomatoes
-For seasoning, toss the shells with hing, sea salt, black pepper.
+For seasoning, toss the shells with hing, sea salt, and black pepper.
-You could replace the guacamole with Sour Cream if desired.
+You could replace the guacamole with sour cream if desired.